future-architect/vuls/README.md

 At the end of the scan, scan results will be available in JSON format in the $PWD/result/current/ directory.
 all.json includes the scan results of all servres and servername.json includes the scan result of the server.

+## -report-text option

+At the end of the scan, scan results will be available in TEXT format in the $PWD/result/current/ directory.
+all.txt includes the scan results of all servres and servername.txt includes the scan result of the server.

 ## example